only search B.P. Lama Jyotisha

 • a term for the three sheaths or succession of cases which make up the various frames of the body enveloping the soul

-• (these are , 1. the Ananda-maya-kosha or `" sheath of pleasure "' , forming the kAraNa-zarIra or `" causal frame
+• (these are, 1.
+The Ananda-maya-kosha or `" sheath of pleasure"', forming the kAraNa-zarIra or `" causal frame

-• 2. the vijJAna-maya-kosha or buddhi-maya-kosha or mano-maya-kosha or prANa-maya-kosha , " the sheath of intellect or will or life "' , forming the sUkSma-zarIra or `" subtile frame "
+• 2.
+The vijJAna-maya-kosha or buddhi-maya-kosha or mano-maya-kosha or prANa-maya-kosha ," the sheath of intellect or will or life"', forming the sUkSma-zarIra or `" subtile frame"

-• 3. the anna-maya-kosha, `" the sheath of nourishment "' , forming the sthUla-zarIra or `" gross frame "'
+• 3.
+The anna-maya-kosha , `" the sheath of nourishment"', forming the sTula-zarIra or `" gross frame"'

-• a ball or globe (e.g. sUtra-koza} , a ball of thread {netra-koza} ,
+a ball or globe (e.g. sUtra-kosha}, aball of thread {netra-kosha},

 • the eye-ball